Zimbabwe

 Constitution of Rhodesia of 1965 as the representative

-holder of executive powers.
-The Queen did not
+capacity as the holder of executive powers.
+The Queen

-accept the legality of the existence of Rhodesia as a
+did not accept the legality of the existence of Rhodesia

-polity, and no specific local style was adopted for the
+as a polity, and no specific Rhodesian style was adopted

 Party abbreviations: RF